JOSEW383/talkbost/README.md

 ├── backend/           # Backend API (FastAPI)
 ├── db/                # Database scripts (PostgreSQL)
 ├── .env               # Environment variables (main)
-├── .env.development   # Development template
-├── .env.production    # Production template
+├── .env.example       # Environment variables template
 ├── docker-compose.yml # Container orchestration
-├── start-dev.sh       # Script to start in development
-├── start-prod.sh      # Script to start in production
 ```

 ## ⚙️ Environment Configuration

 **Important:** This project uses a single `.env` file in the root directory shared by all services.

-The `.env` file is automatically created when running `start-dev.sh` or `start-prod.sh` if it doesn't exist.
+Use `.env.example` as a template.

+The `ENVIRONMENT` variable defines the deployment mode (`development` or `production`), which controls the Docker build target and runtime behavior.

 ## 🚀 Quick Start